raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/01.04_unix-e-bash-parte-Ii/README.md

 </ol>

 <h2 id="en">:us: English</h2>
-<p>In today's class we learned more unix commands and we also learned about file permissions.</p>
+<p>In today's class we learned more unix commands, and we also learned about file permissions.</p>
 <h3>Part I — Input and Output commands</h3>
 <ol>
   <li>Navigated to the folder of the module 1 book 1 by running <code>cd 1_fundamentos-do-desv-web/b01_unix-e-shell</code> and I created a directory for today with <code>mkdir 01.04</code>.